On continuity of measurable group representations and homomorphisms: Continuity of group homomorphisms

-Next, set $A_\xi=\{a_\eta:\eta\le\xi\}$.
-Then $|A_\xi|<\cont$ and similarly we can choose $d_\xi\in P_\xi \setminus A_\xi S$.
-By this choice we have $d_\xi\notin a_\eta S$ for all $\eta\le\xi$, and for $\eta>\xi$ we have $d_\xi\notin a_\eta S$ by the choice of $a_\eta$.
+Next, set $S_\xi=\{s_\eta:\eta\le\xi\}$.
+Then $|S_\xi|<\cont$ and similarly we can choose $d_\xi\in P_\xi \setminus S_\xi A$.
+By this choice, we have $d_\xi\notin s_\eta A$ for all $\eta\le\xi$, and for $\eta>\xi$ we have $d_\xi\notin s_\eta A$ by the choice of $s_\eta$.
 This concludes the proof. \epr

-If a locally compact group $G$ is not $\sigma$-compact, its Haar measure is not $\sigma$-finite, what gives rise to the following pathological sets.
-A set $A\subset G$ is called {\it locally null} \cite[11.26]{HR} if $\mu(A\cap K)=0$ for every compact set $K\subset G$.
-Of course, if $\mu(A)=0$ then $A$ is locally null.
-Every locally null set $A$ is measurable, and either $\mu(A)=0$ or $\mu(A)=\infty$.

-\btm[MA] Let $G$ be a locally compact group, and let $S\subset G$ be a nonempty locally null set; then there is a set $A\subset G$ such that $AS$ is nonmeasurable. \etm \bpr Recall that a topological group is said to be pro-Lie if it is an inverse (projective) limit of (finite-dimensional) Lie groups.
-It is known that in every locally compact group there is an open pro-Lie subgroup $H$.
+\btm[MA] Let $G$ be a locally compact group, and let $A\subset G$ be a nonempty [locally] null set; then there is a set $S\subset G$ such that $SA$ is nonmeasurable. \etm \bpr Let $H$ be an open pro-Lie subgroup of $G$.
 Clearly, $H$ can be chosen $\sigma$-compact (e.g., generated by any pre-compact neighborhood of identity).

-Translating $S$, if necessary, we can assume that $1\in S$.
-Then $S_1=S\cap H$ is nonempty and locally null with respect to the Haar measure of $H$, and due to $\sigma$-compactness it is just of measure zero in $H$.
-If we find a set $A\subset H$ such that $AS_1$ is nonmeasurable in $H$, then $(AS)\cap H=AS_1$ is nonmeasurable in $G$, and so $AS$ is nonmeasurable too.
-We can assume therefore that $G=H$, that is: $G$ is $\sigma$-compact and pro-Lie, and $S$ is of measure zero.
+Translating $A$, if necessary, we can assume that $e\in A$.
+Then $A_1=A\cap H$ is nonempty and [locally] null with respect to the Haar measure of $H$, and due to $\sigma$-compactness it is just null in $H$.
+If we find a set $S\subset H$ such that $SA_1$ is nonmeasurable in $H$, then $(SA)\cap H=SA_1$ is nonmeasurable in $G$, and so $SA$ is nonmeasurable too.
+We can assume therefore that $G=H$, that is: $G$ is $\sigma$-compact and pro-Lie, and $A$ is null.

-Let now $G=\liminv_{i\in I} G_i$, where every $G_i=G/K_i$ is a Lie group, $K_i$ is a compact normal subgroup of $G$, and the order on $I$ is just inclusion of $K_i$ (see remark \ref{pro-lie}).
-Suppose first that $I$ is countable.
-Then $G$ is Polish (see the same remark), and we can apply lemma \ref{polish_group}.